 No Nigerian party is complete without it.
 In fact, there is a popular meme that says no party or meeting is complete without Jollof rice.
 This rice is very easy to cook and with these simple steps you are guaranteed the best Jollof rice recipe.
 Jollof rice is well loved in the whole of west Africa with each countries putting there own spin on it.

-- 6 cups uncooked golden sella basmati rice substitute with long grain rice
+- 5 cups uncooked golden sella basmati rice substitute with long grain easy cook rice

 - 2 Large red bell peppers roughly chopped